josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Two members selected by the board itself

-The goal of this structure is to balance the need for IETFAdminOrg to be accountable to the IETF community with the need for this board to have the expertise necessary to oversee a small corporation.
+The goal of this structure is to balance the need for IAO to be accountable to the IETF community with the need for this board to have the expertise necessary to oversee a small corporation.
 The first three seats listed above are all selected by the IETF community,